BurntSushi/xsv/README.md

 ### Installation

-Binaries for Windows, Linux and Mac are available [from Github](https://github.com/BurntSushi/xsv/releases/latest).
+Binaries for Windows, Linux and macOS are available [from Github](https://github.com/BurntSushi/xsv/releases/latest).

-If you're a **Mac OS X Homebrew** user, then you can install xsv from homebrew-core:
+If you're a **macOS Homebrew** user, then you can install xsv from homebrew-core:

 ```